ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 Date:6 november 2023

-i added a new class file on Models project and also added migration add-migration AddCategoryToDb  to the PM console and build succeded. in the apllicationdbcontext.cs i updated using statement and ee run add migrations and resolve duplication error rerun application.
+i added a new class file category.cs on Models project and also added migration add-migration AddCategoryToDb  to the PM console and build succeded. in the apllicationdbcontext.cs i updated using statement and ee run add migrations and resolve duplication error rerun application.

 i also added category to the applicatuiondbcontext.